evancz/guide.elm-lang.org/book/install.md

 After installing through any of those routes, you will have the `elm` binary available in your terminal!

-> **Troubleshooting:**
->
-> 1. If you are having trouble, just skip this for now!
-You can try out a bunch of sections of this book with the [the online editor](https://elm-lang.org/try), and you can always come back to this later!
+**Note:** If you are having trouble, just skip installation for now!
+You can go through a lot of this book with the [the online editor](https://elm-lang.org/try), and if you are having fun, you can always try installing again later!
-> 2. The fastest way to learn *anything* is to talk with other people in the Elm community.
-We are friendly and happy to help!
-Try visiting [the Elm Slack](https://elmlang.herokuapp.com/) and asking about your problem.
-In fact, if you run into something confusing at any point, come ask about it as well!

 ## Terminal Tools